uccser/cs-field-guide/csfieldguide/chapters/content/en/complexity-and-tractability/sections/tractability.md

 When n is a thousand million, it takes nearly 12 days, at which point you might consider it to be out of the question.
 At n=10,000,000,000 it takes about 3.18 years, which is likely to be longer than a computer could run for continuously.
-But that's a pretty big number of items to process — for example, it's big enough to cope with the population of the whole world.
+But that's a pretty big number of items to process &ndash; for example, it's big enough to cope with the population of the whole world.
 And there's room for improvement by using a reasonable number of multiple processors.

 {panel end}